programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 ---
-title:  "Mapping Connections in Library Collections: Visualising Catalogue Metadata as Networks"
+title:  "Using _ipysigma_ to visualise the story of your library catalogue as an interactive network"
 slug: enablar-lesson-3
 layout: lesson
 collection: lessons